Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 - <strong>Storage</strong> - A NVMe solid state drive.
 Should be reasonably sized to deal with blockchain growth.
 Starting around 80GB - 160GB will be okay for the first six months of Polkadex, but will need to be re-evaluated every six months.
 - <strong>Memory</strong> - 64GB

-The specs posted above are by no means the minimum specs that you could use when running a validator, however you should be aware that if you are using less you may need to toggle some extra optimizations in order to be equal to other validators that are running the standard.
+The specs posted above are by no means the minimum specs that you could use when running a validator, however you should be aware that if you are using less you may need to toggle some extra optimizations in order to match up to other validators that are running the standard.

 ### Node Prerequisites: Install Dependencies and Rust

-Once you choose your cloud service provider and set-up your new server, the first thing you will do is to install the necessary dependencies.
+Once you choose your cloud service provider and set-up your new server, the first thing you will do is install the necessary dependencies.

 ```
 sudo apt install make clang pkg-config libssl-dev build-essential curl